datakurre/robotrecorder_vagrant/README.rst

     $ cd robotrecorder_vagrant
     $ vagrant up

-Limitations: The current configuration runs the tests on Iceweasel (Firefox for Debian).
+The current configuration runs the tests on Iceweasel (Firefox for Debian).
 Only one active window at time can be recorded.
+These limitation are mainly to keep the configuration simple.

-The toolchain is based on: Selenium-server, Xvfb, x11vnc, vnc2flc and alsa (arecord).
+The recording toolchain is based on: Selenium-server, Xvfb, x11vnc, vnc2flc and alsa (arecord).